FionaVoss/fionavoss.github.io-old/_posts/2018-01-07-intro-to-cs.md

 When this course started, I was undecided about whether I wanted to complete the entire degree program.
 However, I learned a lot in this class, and I am looking forward learning more.
 So, I plan to continue working towards a second Bachelor's degree in computer science with OSU.

 The winter quarter starts tomorrow and I'll be taking Discrete Structures (because it's a prerequisite for further classes) and Web Development (because it's a required course and this is a good time to get it our of the way, but it will also me an opportunity to learn about Node.js).
-Later on, I'm looking forward to taking more advanced CS courses in assembly langauge, operating systems, and more.
+Later on, I'm looking forward to taking more advanced CS courses in assembly language, operating systems, and more.